0x100/tinka/README.md

 To run the `MarketApiExample` use the command `$ mvnw spring-boot:run` or execute the application from your IDE.

 ## How to contribute
-Fork the repository, make changes, send me a pull request.
+Fork the repository, make changes, write a test for your code, send me a pull request.
 I will review your changes and apply them to the master branch shortly, provided they don't violate quality standards.
 To avoid frustration, before sending a pull request please run the Maven build:
 ```
 $ mvnw clean package